 L.3.1 Use case #3.1: Protocol stack for application control mapped on group of three streams

-Telepresence essentially relates to an realtime multimedia conferencing service associated with a bearer-level control protocol, called CLUE (see [b-IETF clue-prot], [b-IETF clue-sign], [b-IETF clue-dc]).
+Telepresence essentially relates to a realtime multimedia conferencing service associated with a bearer-level control protocol, called CLUE (see [b-IETF clue-prot], [b-IETF clue-sign], [b-IETF clue-dc]).

 The example focuses on a single termination, related to one conference party, of a context with usually multiple terminations.
 Only the stream modelling for the application control traffic, as processed at H.248 MG level, is in scope of this example.
 Thus, the usually numerous H.248 media streams for audio, video, image, text, data, etc of telepresence based conferencing services are not considered here.
 The mapping of application control on three, grouped H.248.SEPs is studied in this example, see Figure L.5: